skyfloogle/red-viper/README.md

 Compatibility
 =======
-Flappy chip chip (Homebrew) : works fine Crashes if the bird fly out of top screen VUESnake (Homebrew): Nor personally tested, but reported working (I'll test it shortly) Wario land: works fine till the first enemy object fly out of top screen, than crashes Galactic Pinball: seems to work fine, but I don't know how te keys to play :-P , so only partially tested.
+- Flappy chip chip (Homebrew) : works fine but crashes if the bird fly out of top screen
+- VUESnake (Homebrew): Nor personally tested, but reported working (I'll test it shortly)
+- Wario land: works fine till the first enemy object fly out of top screen, than crashes
+- Galactic Pinball: seems to work fine, but I don't know how te keys to play :-P , so only partially tested.
-Mario's Tennis: loads and swows initial splash screens, than crashes Mario Clash: loads and swows initial splash screens, than crashes 3-D Tetris: crashes on boot
+- Mario's Tennis: loads and swows initial splash screens, than crashes
+- Mario Clash: loads and swows initial splash screens, than crashes
+- 3-D Tetris: crashes on boot
-Red Alarm: crashes on boot
+- Red Alarm: crashes on boot

 License
 =======